curious-odd-man/RgxGen/ai/120-dollar-caret-support/03-implementation-optimization-summary-prompt.md

 - Most work to implement
 - Requires either a round-trip tree↔graph conversion, or changing the generation layer to work directly on the graph

 ---

-### Approach D — Parser-level Anchor Constraint Propagation

-**Idea:** During parsing (`DefaultTreeBuilder`), track "position context" (are we at start? at end?) and refuse to build branches that violate anchor constraints.

-**Pros:**

-- Prevents bad paths from ever being created

-**Cons:**

-- Most invasive — modifies the parser
-- Context tracking during recursive descent parsing is complex
-- Harder to test in isolation
-- Likely to break existing parsing logic

----